What Is Peritoneal Mesothelioma?

 • Unexplained weight loss

-Other signs are changes in bowel movements, weight loss or fever.
-A 2023 report in Radiology Case Reports reported the risk of bowel obstruction with peritoneal mesothelioma.
-Early stage mesothelioma typically usually exhibits mild abdominal discomfort affecting the digestive system or changes in bowel habits.
+Other signs of mesothelioma are changes in bowel movements, weight loss or fever.
+Most symptoms appear in later stages of the disease.
+A 2023 report in Radiology Case Reports also discussed the risk of bowel obstruction with peritoneal mesothelioma.
+Early stage mesothelioma affects the digestive system, including changes in bowel habits.

-Late stage mesothelioma will include significant abdominal pain, fluid buildup, weight loss, fatigue, nausea, vomiting and bowel obstruction.
+Late stage mesothelioma usually includes significant abdominal pain, fluid buildup, weight loss, fatigue, nausea, vomiting and bowel obstruction.
 Rare and severe symptoms include, blood clots and fluid buildup in other places such as around the lungs (pleural effusion) or sac around the heart (pericardial effusion).

 Causes of Peritoneal Mesothelioma